Meet EPA Scientist Valerie Zartarian, Ph.D.

 Tell us about your science/educational background.

 I was valedictorian of a high school with an excellent math and science program.
 Being captain of the Canton High (MA) math team, which was New England champion for many years, was a formative experience for me.
 Because I was equally drawn to English and drama, I attended Princeton University to pursue an engineering degree along with a strong liberal arts education.
-My undergraduate dissertation involved refining global climate models.
+My undergraduate dissertation involved refining the land surface boundary component of global climate models.

 After graduating Princeton with a B.S. in civil engineering, I worked for several years as a consultant with CDM (Camp Dresser & McKee, Inc.) in the water resources field, where I applied groundwater pollution models.
 That practical experience exposed me to the broader field of environmental engineering, so I attended Stanford University for a Masters degree.